martinbudden/BabyCube/BC200/readme.md

 ![Stage_4_assembly](assemblies/Stage_4_assembly.png)

-Bolt the BabyCube nameplate and the display housing to the front of the frame.
+Bolt the BabyCube nameplate and the Display_Housing to the front of the frame.

 ![Stage_4_assembled](assemblies/Stage_4_assembled.png)